 5. The contents and copy writing.

-On this link here, you’ll notice that I went a little overboard on the exaggerating the titles and subtitles and wanted to get into more of an observational and subjective outlook.
-Whenever I visit a website that has the button “Learn More” under section with two or three paragraphs of information explaining about what the website is about, then there’s a little ninja in my head that tells me in my mind, “Ah shit I have to read more? you already explained it, where’s the navigation to get to the point (contact/price/terms/etc)”.
-I like the contact button to be found easily, cause there’s a 50% chance that I’ve heard about your company or your name through social media, a friend, or the internet and now I just want to find out the price, see the images, or who to contact.
+You’ll notice that I went a little overboard on the exaggerating the titles and subtitles of the photo examples of the two business associates mentioned abut but I wanted to illustrate of wordy tags.
+Whenever I visit a website that has the button “Learn More” under section with two or three paragraphs of information explaining about what the topic’s about, then I wonder sometimes “I have to read more? you already explained it, where’s the navigation to get to the point (contact, price, term…etc)”.
+I like the contact button to be found easily, cause there’s a 50% chance that I’ve already heard about your company or your name through social media, a friend, or the internet and now I just want to find out the price, see the images, or who to contact.
 Straight up, I like to get down to business.